 Doctoral Programs Office

 All incoming students receive a merit-based award, regardless of need.
-This includes a fellowship for tuition and health fees, as well as a stipend for living expenses ($38,700 in 2012-2013), for up to five years.
+This includes a fellowship for tuition and health fees, as well as a stipend for living expenses, for up to five years.

 The sociology track deals with the macro aspects of organizational behavior.
 It focuses primarily on organizational processes and structures and on organizations in relation to their environments.
-Areas of specialization include organizational sociology and the study of markets and work.
-Students also become familiar with some of the more micro issues emphasized within the psychology track.
+Students also become familiar with some of the more micro issues emphasized within the micro-organizational track.

-The micro-organizational track is for students who wish to concentrate on the micro aspects of organizational behavior.
-The primary focus is on the psychology of individuals and small groups in relation to the organization.
-Areas of specialization include social psychology, organization and personality, and the psychology of decision making.
+The micro-organizational track is for students who wish to concentrate on the psychological aspects of organizational behavior.
+The primary focus is on the psychology of individuals as they engage in decision-making, interpersonal relations and small group activities.
 Students also become familiar with some of the more macro issues emphasized within the sociology track.